tiffboors29/project-2-frontend/README.md

 Check out my site [here]: (http://tiffboors29.github.io/ng-fe/) You can register or login to review work orders on the services--> my work orders page.
 Without administrative functions, however, you will not be able to create, update or delete orders.
 To get a feel for the site and the admin capabilities, feel free to sign in with
+* email: admin@nestoguitars.com
+* password: nestoadmin

+Logged in as this admin on the my-work-orders page, you will be able to view all orders when you click 'Review Orders' and then click 'Show All'.
+You will also be able to edit orders by their id number if you click 'Edit Orders'.

+To view order as a regular customer or user, login with
 * email: guest@nestoguitars.com
 * password: nestoguest

-Logged in as this guest on the my-work-orders page, you will be able to view all orders when you click 'Review Orders' and then click 'Show All'.
-You will also be able to edit orders by their id number if you click 'Edit Orders'.
+Logged in as this guest on the my-work-orders page, you will be able to view only orders associated with this guest customer when you click 'Review Orders' and then click 'Show All'.
+You will also not be able to edit, create or delete orders because you do not have admin permissions.